Flames vs. Flyers: Betting Trends, Odds, Advanced Stats

 Flames Advanced Stats

+- Calgary hit the over in four of its past 10 games.

-- The Flames and their opponents have averaged 6.3 goals combined in their past 10 games, 0.8 more than the over/under of 5.5 in this matchup.
+- The Flames have had an average of 6.1 total goals scored in their past 10 games, 0.1 higher than this matchup's over/under.

-- During their past 10 games, the Flames' goals per game average is 0.3 lower than their season-long average.
+- In their last 10 games, the Flames' goals per game average is the same as their season-long average.

-- The Flames' 2.9 average goals per game add up to 103 total, which makes them the 24th-ranked scoring team in the league.
+- The Flames' 3.0 average goals per game add up to 116 total, which makes them the 19th-ranked scoring team in the league.

-- The Flames are ranked 18th in NHL action in goals against this season, having conceded 113 total goals (3.2 per game).
+- On defense, the Flames have allowed 120 goals (3.2 per game) to rank 20th in NHL play.

 Flyers Advanced Stats

-- The Flyers went 6-1-3 over its past 10 contests, including a 7-3-0 record versus the spread during that span.
+- Philadelphia possesses a 5-5-0 line versus the spread while going 4-3-3 overall in its last 10 games.

-- Three of Philadelphia's last 10 games have gone over the total.
+- Four of Philadelphia's last 10 contests have gone over the total.

-- The Flyers and their opponents have combined to score an average of 6.1 goals over their last 10 games, 0.6 more than the 5.5 over/under in this matchup.
+- The Flyers have averaged a total of 6.1 combined goals in their last 10 games, 0.1 greater than this game's over/under of 6.

-- In their last 10 games, the Flyers and their opponents are scoring 0.4 more goals per game than their season-long game scoring average, 7.6 goals.
+- In their last 10 games, Flyers' game goal totals average 7.6 goals, 0.4 goals lower per game than their season-long game scoring average.

-- The Flyers have been one of the toughest defensive squads in the league this season, giving up 94 goals (2.7 per game) to rank seventh.
+- The Flyers have been one of the toughest defensive units in the NHL this season, giving up 105 goals (2.8 per game) to rank eighth.

 Watch the NHL on Max with the B/R Sports Add-On